giulioisac/giulioisac.github.io/content/gene-flow.md

 script: assets/gene-flow.js
 ---

-During the Delta wave, genomic surveillance in England was producing tens of thousands of SARS-CoV-2 genomes a week, tagged by region.
-Take any common mutation and follow its frequency in two of those regions: while travel between them is suppressed the two frequencies wander apart, and once travel resumes they converge again.
+During the Delta wave, genomic surveillance in England was producing tens of thousands of SARS-CoV-2 genomes a week.
+Take any common mutation and follow its frequency in two regions: while travel between them is suppressed the two frequencies wander apart, and once travel resumes they converge again.
 Nobody recorded the journeys that caused the convergence, yet their imprint was left for us to read.
-In this post I will discuss what that relaxation is, why neutrality is exactly the property that makes it readable, and how the same equation applies to ancient human genomes sampled centuries apart.

-The mutations being tracked here are the ones that do not matter.
+Whether that imprint is there at all depends on which mutations we choose to follow, and the ones tracked here are the ones that do not matter.
 A neutral allele is neither favored nor purged, so the only thing that moves its frequency in a region is the arrival and departure of the hosts carrying it.
 That is what makes it readable.
+Selected mutations have instead their own additional source of change: their frequencies move in a closed population as well, and once a rise can be produced from within there is no way to tell it from a rise produced by arrivals.
+What follows is the single linear equation that turns this convergence into an estimate of who moved where, and its application to two datasets with almost nothing in common beyond that neutrality: weekly SARS-CoV-2 genomes across regions, and ancient human genomes sampled centuries apart.

 ## A Metapopulation of Neutral Alleles